Genome-wide CRISPR-Cas9 knockout screens: Applications

-Cellular signalling mechanisms
+Cellular signaling mechanisms

-Over recent years, the genome-wide CRISPR screen has emerged as a powerful tool for studying the intricate networks of cellular signalling.
-Cellular signalling is essential for a number of fundamental biological processes, including cell growth, proliferation, differentiation, and apoptosis.
+Over recent years, the genome-wide CRISPR screen has emerged as a powerful tool for studying the intricate networks of cellular signaling.
+Cellular signaling is essential for a number of fundamental biological processes, including cell growth, proliferation, differentiation, and apoptosis.

-One practical example is the identification of genes required for proliferative signalling in cancer cells.
+One practical example is the identification of genes required for proliferative signaling in cancer cells.
 Cells are transduced with a CRISPR sgRNA library, and studied for growth over time.
 By comparing sgRNA abundance in selected cells to a control, one can identify which sgRNAs become depleted and in turn which genes may be responsible for the proliferation defect.
-Such screens have been used to identify cancer-essential genes in acute myeloid leukemia and neuroblastoma, and to describe tumour-specific differences between cancer cell lines.
+Such screens have been used to identify cancer-essential genes in acute myeloid leukemia and neuroblastoma, and to describe tumor-specific differences between cancer cell lines.

 Identifying synthetic lethal partners

-Targeted cancer therapies are designed to target the specific genes, proteins, or environments contributing to tumour cell growth or survival.
-After a period of prolonged treatment with these therapies, however, tumour cells may develop resistance.
+Targeted cancer therapies are designed to target the specific genes, proteins, or environments contributing to tumor cell growth or survival.
+After a period of prolonged treatment with these therapies, however, tumor cells may develop resistance.
 Although the mechanisms behind cancer drug resistance are poorly understood, potential causes include: target alteration, drug degradation, apoptosis escape, and epigenetic alterations.
 Resistance is well-recognised and poses a serious problem in cancer management.

 To overcome this problem, a synthetic lethal partner can be identified.
 Genome-wide LOF screens using CRISPR-Cas9 can be used to screen for synthetic lethal partners.
-For this, a wild-type cell line and a tumour cell line containing the resistance-causing mutation are transduced with a CRISPR sgRNA library.
-The two cell lines are cultivated, and any under-represented or dead cells are analysed to identify potential synthetic lethal partner genes.
+For this, a wild-type cell line and a tumor cell line containing the resistance-causing mutation are transduced with a CRISPR sgRNA library.
+The two cell lines are cultivated, and any under-represented or dead cells are analyzed to identify potential synthetic lethal partner genes.
 A recent study by Hinze et al. (2019) used this method to identify a synthetic lethal interaction between the chemotherapy drug asparaginase and two genes in the Wnt signalling pathway NKD2 and LGR6.